googlefonts/googlefonts.github.io/gf-guide/axis-registry.md

 <br><br>
 The default range of these axes is typically "per mille of em", 0..1000.
 Most fonts use a UPM of 1000, so there is a 1:1 map between the "font units" the type designer draws with and the "slider units" the design app user interacts with.
 If the font uses another UPM, say 2048, which is the original default for TrueType fonts, the font units can be easily scaled/normalized.
 <br><br>
 *Per mille* values not only have 100s of years of history in typography, but also the (mental) arithmetic is more straightforward.
-For example, if you want to make a 2pt rule and adjust the typeface so that at 36pt size the bar of the H is 2pt and the size of the extrusion is also 2pt, with the axes mentioned above.
+For example, if you want to make a 2pt rule and adjust the typeface so that at 36pt size the bar of the 'H' is 2pt and the size of the extrusion is also 2pt, with the axes mentioned above.
 <br><br>
 Absolute axes, by their nature, have no meaningful per registry/library default because the default value is unique to each font's default instance's reference glyph shape's measurement.
 In these cases, the default value required could be set to zero, and it will always need a per family default override.
+Refer to the `default_value` in the *Axis Requirements* section of this document.

 ### Creating an Axis Proposal issue.